In the Catholic Tradition

 Trinity Hall is a private independent school in the Roman Catholic tradition, assisting in the spiritual, moral and integral formation of the student while maintaining high standards of academic excellence.

-“We use the term ‘Catholic tradition’ because our tradition will be Catholic: our Masses and prayer services will all hold to the tradition of the Catholic faith, in a richly diverse community where ALL persons are accepted, affirmed and appreciated.”
+“We use the term ‘Catholic tradition’ because our tradition is Catholic: our Masses and prayer services all hold to the tradition of the Catholic faith, in a richly diverse community where ALL persons are accepted, affirmed and appreciated.”

 – Head of School Mary Sciarrillo

 God is especially revealed in the mystery of the human person, “created in the image and likeness of God.”
 A Trinity Hall education is concerned with the total formation of each student as an individual personally loved by God.
 The objective of a Trinity Hall education is to assist in the fullest possible development of all of the God-given talents of each individual person as a member of the human community.

 Trinity Hall’s curriculum includes theology, ethics, spirituality and service that is grounded in the Catholic tradition but designed to expand the students’ knowledge and understanding of all faiths.
 Religious standards are not imposed on any student, faculty, or other member of the Trinity Hall community.

 - This area of study promotes critical thinking and informed reflection on theology and religion that seeks to provide an integrated approach to faith as the foundation of daily living.
 Students develop familiarity with the basic content of – and modes of scholarly inquiry into – selected theological and religious systems, including forms of religious ethics, and develop productive intellectual attitudes to guide them in their search.